What are scholarly resources?

 Providing access to scholarly resources is one of the Library’s core services.
 We are a public good that benefits the entire Berkeley community — connecting researchers with materials, regardless of discipline, department, or school.
 A reduction this drastic affects us all.

 Some may ask “why reduce spending on scholarly resources?”
 Unfortunately, when faced with a reduction this big, there aren’t “good” places to cut.
 The Library, as documented by the recent Faculty Commission, has been suffering very large reductions over the past 15 years.
 For example, we've already reduced staff FTE by 27% since 2004, and are making additional personnel reductions this year.
 By embarking on a thoughtful, transparent, and inclusive process to reevaluate our scholarly resources spending, we aim to minimize the impact on researchers as best we can.

-We have an interim, one-year plan to reduce collections expenditures for fiscal year 2017-18.
-We will use the coming months to plan and implement a more permanent strategy.
-I have asked Jo Anne Newyear-Ramirez, Associate University Librarian for Scholarly Resources, to lead this effort in collaboration with the Library’s Collection Development Leadership Group.
+We were permitted to use reserve funds to cover the reduction in collection expenditures for FY17-18.
+We are using this year to plan and implement a more permanent strategy.
+Associate University Librarian for Scholarly Resources Jo Anne Newyear-Ramirez is leading this effort in collaboration with the Library's Collection Development Leadership Group.

-As always, our mission is to serve, so we will be sharing draft plans with faculty, students, Library staff, and other campus stakeholders, genuinely seeking input.
-We will have more details for campus departments in February.
-In the meantime, please find additional details in our FAQ.
-Immediate feedback can be sent to email@example.com.
+As always, our mission is to serve, so we are now sharing preliminary plans with faculty, students, Library staff, and other campus stakeholders, genuinely seeking input.
+For more information, see Process and Questions.
+To review lists of proposed cancelations and to send comments, see Proposed Savings.
+Immediate feedback can be sent to firstname.lastname@example.org.

 Chief Digital Scholarship Officer